georgeflanagin/zeus/README.md

   write access is set to append-only (using `chattr`).
 - Creates a file in `/etc/sudoers.d` that allows members of trustee to issue exactly one command, `sudo su - zeus`, allowing them to become zeus.
+- Creates `/etc/zeus/allowed-commands` that contains the commands zeus is allowed to use.
+- Creates `/var/lib/zeus/allowed-commands.md5` that contains the hash of the allowed commands.
+- Installs a cron job that runs `/usr/local/sbin/generate-zeus-sudoers.sh` checks every five minutes for changes to the list of commands for zeus.
+If the list has changed, the `sudoers.d` file is refreshed.
+- Adds a line to `/etc/fstab` that mounts a `tmpfs` filesystem on `/home/zeus/tmp`.
+As written, this file system is only 128MB (you can change it), the purpose being to allow write access to a secure space for the members of trustee.
+- Changes the ownership of `/home/zeus` to `root:trustee` with access `0750`, allowing trustees (of which zeus is one) to read but not write within the directory, except for `/home/zeus/tmp`.

 # About the scripts
 The scripts do not take any options; you just need to run them.